Waleed Abulkhair: Publications

-Additionally, Abulkhair has published over 300 articles in Saudi newspapers concerning legal reforms and human rights issues.
+Additionally, Abulkhair has published more than 300 articles in Saudi newspapers concerning legal reforms and human rights issues.

 Awards and honors

-On 25 January 2013 Waleed received the Swedish Olof Palme Prize in recognition of his “strong and continuous struggle characterized by selfless in order to promote respect for human rights and civil rights for both men and women”.
-Waleed bestowed the award upon the detainee activist Dr. Abdullah al-Hamed.
+On 25 January 2013, Abulkhair received the Swedish Olof Palme Prize in recognition of his "strong and continuous struggle characterized by selfless in order to promote respect for human rights and civil rights for both men and women".
+He bestowed the award upon the detainee activist Dr. Abdullah al-Hamed.

-On 12 June 2015, he was designated as the prizewinner of Ludovic Trarieux International Human Rights Prize, the largest prize in the field of human rights in Europe, which has already been awarded to Nelson Mandela, President of South Africa.
+On 12 June 2015, Abulkhair was designated as the prizewinner of Ludovic Trarieux International Human Rights Prize, the largest prize in the field of human rights in Europe, which has already been awarded to Nelson Mandela, President of South Africa.

-On 9 October 2015 Waleed was awarded the first Swiss Freethinker Prize.
+On 9 October 2015, Abulkhair was awarded the first Swiss Freethinker Prize.

 On 24 November 2016, the Law Society of Upper Canada announced that the 2016 Law Society of Upper Canada Human Rights Award would be granted jointly to Waleed Abulkhair and Dr. Cindy Blackstock.

-In both years 2016 and 2017, Waleed Abulkhair was nominated for the Nobel Peace Prize by two members of the Norwegian Parliament.
+In both2016 and 2017, Waleed Abulkhair was nominated for the Nobel Peace Prize by two members of the Norwegian Parliament.

-On 9 October Chimamanda Ngozi Adichie accepted the 2018 PEN Pinter Prize and named Waleed Abulkhair as co-winner of the prize.
+On 9 October 2018, Chimamanda Ngozi Adichie accepted the 2018 PEN Pinter Prize and named Waleed Abulkhair as co-winner of the prize.